surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ## Group / Un-Group

-To view the consolidated group values By selecting group option for fields you can group the data and display the consolidated value of the field.
+To view the consolidated value by  group values By selecting group option for fields you can group the data and display the consolidated value of the field.
 To carry out this function click on **Group** in field drop down provided and to release the same click on **Un-Group**.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/93c8d204507e325aea691be5e8a6e7662975fd3c/images/group.png)